The Massive Flat Space Limit of Cosmological Correlators: Spectral Decomposition

 which is valid for $\mu\gg 1$ and $A>0$.
 Notice that the real part in the exponential depends only on the absolute value of the imaginary part of the argument of the $\Gamma$ function.

 The first case is when $\mu\ll\mu_\sigma$.
 Given that $\mu_\sigma\gg 1 $, we can use the formula in Eq.\,\eqref{complex_Gamma_asym} for all the Gamma functions and obtain:

 This effect is exponentially suppressed but remains nonzero.
-This is not surprising, as particle creation can occur in de Sitter space even below the naive particle production threshold of flat space (i.e., $m'<2m$).
+This is not surprising, as particle creation exists in de Sitter space even below the naive particle production threshold in flat space (i.e., $m'<2m$).
 The expression above, however, ceases to be valid when $\vert\mu-\mu_\sigma\vert \leq 1$.
 In this regime, we can approximate the Gamma function for small real $\delta$,

 where this form is applied to the Gamma functions with argument $\vert\Delta-\Delta_\sigma\vert$.
 For the remaining terms, we use the asymptotic expression for the Gamma function from \eqref{complex_Gamma_asym}, which yields the following result,